First Action Steps:

 for Classroom/School Culture of Collaboration

 The methods and decisions for creating a Collaborative Culture in a classroom, school, and organization are many, and difficult.
 One major obstacle is building buy-in for a common understanding.
 Before implementing strategies that support collaboration, a common path must be chosen and followed.
 Here are three practical steps towards moving in a common and collaborative direction =>

 Step One: Establish a working definition

 Take time to research the purpose and value of Collaboration.
-Explore different definitions, such as from the Partnership for 21st Century Learning, and then adopt or craft one with all relevant stakeholders.
+Explore different definitions and then adopt or craft one with all relevant stakeholders.

 Step Two: Adopt a guiding structure and/or guide that defines quality of practice

 There are resources to be found, evaluated, and used to design how a culture of Collaboration should look like in a classroom or school.

 - Henrico TIP Chart (PDF –Download)

 Henrico County Public Schools created a framework guide for how they teach, coach, and assess effective use of Collaboration and other 21st Century Skills.
 The TIP Chart is used by teachers to reflect on how they are teaching and coaching Collaboration, and how students should be applying the skills as part of the learning experiences.

 The progression from left to right moves from teacher directed to student-led.
 Because of the depth in application of collaboration, the learning cycle from Developing to Target is continuous.